top of page

 Methanol is a game-changer for Hydrogen generation – due to its ready availability, low cost, Hydrogen density, environmental friendliness, and ease of transport and storage.

-When we combine Methanol with water, which can be sourced from the water a vessel sails in, we significantly increase the available hydrogen content.
-We process this combined feedstock through our reformation process and patented purification technology to produce fuel cell grade Hydrogen with >99.97 purity.
+When we combine Methanol with water, we significantly increase the available hydrogen content.
+We process this combined feedstock through our reformation process and patented purification technology to produce fuel cell grade Hydrogen with >99.99 purity.

-There is no need for specialized high-pressure storage tanks – we produce just the right amount of Hydrogen at the time of need and feed it via our buffer thanks directly into a Fuel Cell.
+There is no need for specialized high-pressure storage tanks – we produce just the right amount of hydrogen at the time of need and feed it via our buffer tanks directly into a Fuel Cell.

-This can be done when and where it’s needed: on land or onboard.
-Once running, the hydrogen generator creates its own heat energy, and when paired with a PEM fuel cell, can produce clean, efficient, and reliable electrical power scaling to multi-megawatts creating a far more efficient operating range for the vessel.
+This can be done when and where it’s needed: at the port or onboard.
+Once running, the hydrogen generator creates its own heat energy, and when paired with a PEM fuel cell, can produce clean, efficient, and reliable electrical power, scalable to multi-megawatts.

 Enriched Methanol - Hydrogen (blue), Oxygen (yellow), Carbon (red)